DevExpress-Examples/blazor-dxgrid-use-a-dictionary-to-configure-the-component/README.md

 }
 ```

 Create a dictionary that stores setting names and values.
-Assign the dictionary to the corresponding component parameter to create and configure the Grid:
+Assign this dictionary to the corresponding component parameter to create and configure the Grid:

 ```razor
 <MyGrid Data="Forecasts" Settings="InputAttributes" >